Thanks for a great season! The Yak Shack will be back in 2023!

-From May 24 to September 4, discover St. Marys' waterways with our free kayak loan program through the Yak Shack!
+From May 21 to August 31, 2024, discover St. Marys' waterways with our free kayak loan program through the Yak Shack!
 With six-single person kayaks and paddles available, you can explore the Thames River and Trout Creek waterways while you paddle.
-With approximately five kilometres of paddling routes, you can experience the Grand Trunk Trail's Sarnia bridge from a new perspective, or cruise through downtown along Trout Creek.
+With approximately 5KM paddling routes, you can experience the Grand Trunk Trail's Sarnia bridge from a new perspective, or cruise through downtown along Trout Creek.
 Take note of wildlife in and around the water as you enjoy this peaceful adventure!

 Kayaks can be picked up and put into the Thames River at the Yak Shack, located at the North end of Milt Dunnell Field in Lion's Park near the Pavilion.